gillcaleb/resume_blog/_posts/terraform-provider.md

 Once I had all that in place I figured it was time to give it a test.
 I ran `go run main.go`, sprinted to the front of the house and, lo and behold, the front flower bed sprinklers were going full blast.
 Awesome.

 ## Writing the Provider

+I won't lie, the idea of starting from a blank slate with my provider was a little intimidating.
+Thankfully, [Hashicorp has an excellent example repo and series of tutorials](https://developer.hashicorp.com/terraform/tutorials/providers-plugin-framework/providers-plugin-framework-provider) where they build a mock provider.
+For the sake of brevity I'll stick to high level concepts I took away after setting up my provider.

+My primary goal was to implement a single resource,`bhyve_zone`, that would accept a ZoneID and a number of minutes as the input.

+**Schema is important**.
+Schemas are defined for the root provider itself, along with Data and Resources as well.
+If you don't have a solid idea as to *how* your data needs to be structured and the format in which it is expected then you need to take a step back and re-evaluate all the different configuration possibilities.
+In my case this was pretty simple: for the provider it was just the login information and for the bhyve_zone resource it was a ZoneID and a number of Minutes.
+For the resource I also figured I'd play around with the Terraform concept of 'Computed' attributes - these are values that can not be directly manipulated by the user.
+I used the example attribute from the tutorial library: last_updated, in case I wanted to know when a particular sprinkler last ran.

 ## Closing Thoughts